JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2017-12-18-fragmentback.md

 ## Epilogue
 Fragment transactions are a surprisingly simple concept of adding/removing and reversing those operations.
 When navigations become complex, consider moving parts of the flow to a separate activity.

-If you've made it this far you should probably follow me on {% include link_twitter.html %}.
+If you've made it this far you should probably follow me on [Mastodon](https://androiddev.social/@Jeroenmols).
 Feel free leave a comment below or check out [the code](https://github.com/JeroenMols/FragmentBackNavigation) on GitHub!